adam-p/markdown-here/README.md

 * Improve table styling.

+* Figure out how to prevent users from losing modifications to the rendered version when they revert.
+  * Prompted by [this Reddit comment](http://www.reddit.com/r/programming/comments/uagqd/write_email_in_markdown_then_make_it_pretty/c4u6cpv).
-* Add an option to make rendered mode read-only.
+  * Maybe add an option to make rendered mode read-only.
 If a user edits the rendered text and then reverts, they lose their changes, which is pretty bad.
 Better to not let the user make changes at all (optionally).
     * Is it possible to do that?
 In Thunderbird as well?
-  * Prompted by [this Reddit comment](http://www.reddit.com/r/programming/comments/uagqd/write_email_in_markdown_then_make_it_pretty/c4u6cpv).
+  * Maybe convert the HTML back to Markdown.
+(Like, actually convert it -- don't just use the stashed original Markdown.)
+    * [to-markdown](https://github.com/domchristie/to-markdown) will probably be useful.

 * Test cases.